-It is necessary to clarify that in the aforementioned cases your interview in the Consular Section will be canceled but your process will continue.
+It is necessary to clarify that if your case requires additional evaluation, your interview in the Consular Section will be canceled but your process will continue.
 The authorized doctor or the Consular Section will inform you when you can reschedule your appointment.
 Please wait to receive your doctor's instruction to schedule a new appointment through the Visa Information Center (VIC).

-When your examination is completed, the doctor will either provide you with exam results in a sealed envelope or send them directly to the U.S. Embassy.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
-Instead, bring it to your visa interview.
-Any x-rays taken will be given to you.
-You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis.
-However, you must carry the x-rays with you when you travel to the United States for the first time.
+When your examination is completed, the doctor will send results directly to the U.S. Embassy.
+The vaccine and x-ray report will be given to you.
+YOU DO NOT HAVE TO bring them to the interview.
 The medical report must be less than six (6) months old when you enter the United States as an immigrant.

-Below is a list of documents the consular officer needs to see during your visa interview.
+Below is a list of documents that you will need to bring to your Document Review and to your visa interview.
 Please review the checklist and prepare your documents according to your visa category and if they are applicable on your case.
-The embassy will send you an email titled “Preparación del Caso” if any of these documents are missing from your case file, you will need to gather all mention documents and bring them to our interview.
+The embassy will send you an email titled “Preparación del Caso” if any of these documents are missing from your case file, you will need to gather all mentioned documents and bring them to our interview.

 FOR APPLICANTS PROCESSING ELECTRONICALLY (MIV): PLEASE BRING THE EXACT ORIGINAL OF ALL DOCUMENTS YOU UPLOADED INTO CEAC.
 IF YOU DO NOT BRING THE EXACT DOCUMENTS TO YOUR INTERVIEW, YOUR CASE WILL BE DELAYED.